Seiya-Tagami/Quicky_frontend/README.md

 ## Dev history
 - **version1.0, released on 2023/03/30**
 In the first version, I built basic functions of Simple Memo, such as CRUD Operations.
 Also, it does not connect to any Databases and instead, I used the localStorage.

+- **version1.1, released on 2023/00/00**(editing now)
+In the version1.1, I improve part of the application UI, such as MemoItem's layout.
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)